mohit-rocks/drupal8-multilingual/README.md

 - Once we are done with the setup, we can uninstall and install demo_umami_content module to create the content.

 # Solr Search
+- Solr search is out of box provided by the search_api_solr module.
+- Configuration related to solr are kept on "solr-config-templates" directory.

+# Custom code
+- umami_multilingual module contains code and related artifacts that are discussed in the session.
+- It contains configuration form, content entity translation, configuration translation and other things that developers can implement using multilingual API